 When this flag is turned on, polygons in the geometry are triangulated.

 This controls the Level Of Detail of the triangulation.
 It is used to specify the point density in the U and V directions.

 The barycenters of each polygon can be included in the collision detection as points or edges (connected to the vertices of the primitive).

 Show Guide Geometry

-Displays a visualization of the object’s collision shape, including the Collision Padding.
-This is useful for debugging problems with collision detection, but is typically slower than just displaying the object’s geometry.
+When turned on, displays a visualization of the object’s collision shape, including the Collision Padding.
+This is useful for debugging issues with collision detection, but is typically slower than only displaying the object’s geometry.

 The shape used by the Bullet engine to represent the object.
-The Show Guide Geometry option can be used to visualize this collision shape.
+The Show Guide Geometry parameter can be used to visualize this collision shape.

-Default shape for the object.
-The Bullet Solver will create a collision shape from the convex hull of the geometry points.
+The default shape for the object.
+The Bullet Solver creates a collision shape from the convex hull of the geometry points.

-The Bullet Solver will convert the geometry to polygons and create a concave collision shape from the resulting triangles.
+The Bullet Solver converts the geometry to polygons and creates a concave collision shape from the resulting triangles.
 This shape is useful when simulating concave objects such as a torus or a hollow tube.
-However, it is recommended to only use the concave representation when necessary, since the convex hull representation will typically provide better performance.
+However, it is recommended to only use the concave representation when necessary, since the convex hull representation typically provides better performance.